HackTricks-wiki/hacktricks/generic-methodologies-and-resources/shells/linux.md

 ```

 To directly leverage an interractive shell.
 You can add `-b` for Burpsuite integration and remove the `-i` for a more basic rce wrapper.

+Another possibility consist using the `IppSec` forward shell implementation [**https://github.com/IppSec/forward-shell**](https://github.com/IppSec/forward-shell).

+You just need to modify:

+* The URL of the vulnerable host
+* The prefix and suffix of your payload (if any)
+* The way the payload is sent (headers? data? extra info?)

+Then, you can just **send commands** or even **use the `upgrade` command** to get a full PTY (note that pipes are read and written with an approximate 1.3s delay).

 ## Netcat